It was a relief – simple things that were cheap, easy to prepare, and packed with vitamins!

 Annnd both times they decided that 2 of those were no longer acceptable, vetoing carrots and sweet potatoes.
 And just about every other

-Hidden Carrot Recipes to encourage picky eaters
+Carrot Recipes for kids to encourage picky eaters

 But like I’ve written about time and time again, you cannot give up on the pickiest of eaters.
 Only consistent, friendly exposure will help your kids feel more comfortable and confident when it comes to trying new